Haifisch/BLEEG/README.md

 #### Step 2:
 Locate the "T" pin on the smaller (daughter) board, and solder a good length of wire to the "T" pin, make sure there's no bridging from other pins.
 Strip and connect the "T" to RX1 on your Scout.

-Image below shows the "T" marked as a red dot.
+Image below shows the "T" contact marked by a red dot.
 ![alt text](Images/tPin.JPG "Board inside MindFlex" )

 #### Step 3: